FlorianAI/n8n-discord-trigger/README.md

 Now use this link to add the bot to your Discord server.
 You need to be logged in to Discord on the browser with the same account where you have **Manage Server** or **Administrator** permissions on the server you want to add the bot.

 Once your bot is added to your server, you need to get the bot token and add it to your Discord App credentials.
-Just click on **Copy** on yout bot page or **Reset Token** if the button **Copy** is not visible.
+Just click on **Copy** on yout bot page or **Reset Token** if the but **Copy** is not visible.

 ![](images/bot-2.png)